 For an astonishingly decadent piece of body art, there are few creations that can compare with the marvelously ornate nature of a watercolor piece.

-These tattoos are not cheap, but they are worth every penny; in fact, they elevate the entire medium to museum quality perfection.
+These tattoos are not cheap, but they are worth every penny; in fact, they elevate the entire medium to museum quality perfection and are part of the list of 50+ best tattoo ideas.
 They are abundantly rich and stylistically unique.

 Of course, you can start with the greats like Georgia O’Keeffe and Albrecht Durer; however, daring connoisseurs take an all-or-nothing approach by concocting their own in-depth prints.
 Watercolor tattoos are an excellent avenue of self-promotion for up-and-coming artists.